beginner-corp/policy/begin-privacy-policy.md

 You understand and agree that we may access and/or disclose Data about you without your prior consent if we have a good faith belief that such action is necessary to:

 - comply with legal process or other legal requirements of any governmental authority;
-- protect and defend the rights or property of Small Wins (including the enforcement of our agreements);
+- protect and defend the rights or property of Beginner Corp. (including the enforcement of our agreements);
 - enforce the terms of the Agreement and Privacy Policy;
 - operate or conduct maintenance and repair of the Site, the App or equipment as authorized by law;
 - act in urgent circumstances to protect the personal safety of our users or members of the public; or